 We explore how to utilize the naturally sorted (i.e. zero-cost) events in discrete event circuit simulation.
 First, we examine a parallel logic simulator using Time Warp.
 One LP is an event-generator and resides on Node 1, while another component is a NOT gate residing on Node 2.
-The LPs communicate with each other via a FIFO communication facility (Figure 1).
-In consisting of the cost to append the events coming from Node 1 to the input queue and to de-queue the head event from the input queue.
+The LPs communicate with each other via a FIFO communication facility (Fig. 1).
+In Fig. 1, we can see that the event scheduling cost at Node 1 is O(1), consisting of the cost to append the generated events to the input queue and to de-queue the head event from the input queue.
+At Node 2, the event scheduling cost is also O(1), consisting of the cost to append the generated to de-queue the head event from the input queue.